Build a No-Code Intune Copilot in Azure OpenAI Studio

 Use Endpoint Analytics to clean up the disk

-I have already written several blog posts about endpoint analytics.
+I have already written several blog posts about Endpoint Analytics.
 In the Microsoft Tech Community the question came up how to clean up the disk using Intune.
 This is a question that is difficult to answer generically as it is always very specific.
-Through more and more applications and data moving to the cloud and the storage is also becoming cheaper and cheaper, the amount of storage needed on a workplace devices and the problems with full hard disks are no longer as present as in the past.
+As more and more applications and data move to the cloud and storage becomes cheaper and cheaper, the amount of storage needed on workplace devices and the problems with full hard disks are no longer as present as in the past.

 Read More »

 Users always complain that the network is slow.
-This can also be measured centrally using various network monitoring tools.
+This can also be measured centrally using various network monitoring tools, and for a broader view on reporting options you can also take a look at Mastering Intune Reporting and Analytics.
 However, this monitoring can only provide complete insight if the user is actually onsite in the corporate network.
 If the user is sitting in the home office and is connected to the internet via his own router, this is not always so easy.
 But there are also many other reasons why a user has a slow connection.
 It is not always due to the network.
 In this block I want to show you how you can test the speed of all clients regularly with a simple remediation script and upload it to a log analytics workspace to do some analysis.

 Read More »

-How to write from a Toast Notification in Log Analytics Workspace
+Log Toast Notification Responses in Azure Log Analytics

 It is useful after triggering a remediation action or for simply getting feedback from the user/customer to have a kind of survey.
 Contacting them by mail usually results in very poor response rates.
-It is much better to contact him directly via a popup.
+It is much better to contact them directly via a popup.
+A similar approach can also be useful for user-facing notifications, for example when configuring Windows Update reboot notifications.
 How you can implement this with the help of a Remediation script and write the response in a Log Analytics workspace I will explain in this blog post.

 Read More »

-After we have looked at the three categories of Device Management, Application Management and Endpoint Security, this blog will follow with the Reporting section of MEM.
+After we have looked at the three categories of Device Management, Application Management and Endpoint Security, this blog continues with the Reporting section of Intune.
 Thanks to everyone who read the preceding blogs and gave me feedback.
-But it’s not over with very powerful and helpful features in MEM.
+But it’s not over with very powerful and helpful features in Intune.
 Also in the reporting section you will find features that can make your daily work easier as an administrator and with which you can greatly increase the user experience.
 With Endpoint Analytics there is a very powerful feature which is continuously developed and improved.
 But let’s take a closer look at it below.

 Read More »